ulabbasi/ulabbasi/README.md

-- 👋 Hi, I’m @ulabbasi
+- 👋 Hi, I’m @abbasi
 - 👀 I’m interested in ...
-K8s, Jenkins, Dockers, CI/CD
+K8s, Jenkins, Dockers, CI/CD, AWS, GCP, AZURE, Terraform
 - 🌱 I’m currently learning ...Devops culture
 - 💞️ I’m looking to collaborate on ...Devops
-- 📫 How to reach me ... umairliaquatabbasu@gmail.com
+- 📫 How to reach me ... umairliaquatabbasi@gmail.com

 <!---
 ulabbasi/ulabbasi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.